-• Move the data via e-mail, USB flash drive or online to the data workup computer or your personal computer.

-• For the refinement, you will need the .hkl and the .p4p files (located in the work folder of your project)
+- Move the data via e-mail, USB flash drive or online to the data workup computer or your personal computer. - For the refinement, you will need the .hkl and the .p4p files (located in the work folder of your project)

+'''

-e.g. TG_IV_048_0m.hkl
+e.g. GK_53_111_0m.hkl

-$TG_IV_048_0m.p4p$
+GK_53_111_0m.p4p

+'''
-• For publication purposes you will also need copies of the .abs and the .ls files:

-e.g. TG_IV_048.abs (A copy of what you did in SCALE, SADABS, or TWINABS, contains the ratio of Tmin/Tmax).

-TG_IV_048_0m.ls (A copy of the last lines of the integration procedure, contains parameters of unit cell refinement (2THETA min, 2THETA max and the number of reflections used), crystal colour and shape, crystal dimensions).

-• If you used Cell Now to obtain a unit cell, you will also need a copy of the .cn file

-• Use the hkl and p4p files and the program XPREP to assign a tentative space group and create an .ins file.
+- For publication purposes and if you use FinalCif to make your cif you will also need copies of the .abs and the .ls files: - e.g. GK_53_111.abs (A copy of what you did in SCALE, SADABS, or TWINABS, contains the ratio of Tmin/Tmax). - GK_53_111_0m.ls (A copy of the last lines of the integration procedure, contains parameters of unit cell refinement (2THETA min, 2THETA max and the number of reflections used), crystal colour and shape, crystal dimensions). - If you used Cell Now to obtain a unit cell, you will also need a copy of the .cn file - Use the hkl and p4p files and the program XPREP to assign a tentative space group and create an .ins file.
 Use the programs XS, XM or XT to solve the structure, and refine using Shelxl.exe and the graphical interface of your choice (e.g. ShelXle).